Traveling – it leaves you speechless, then turns you into a storyteller.Ibn Battuta

 - Go horseback riding through the woods

 Our highlight was driving the Going to the Sun Road and seeing the incredible panoramas from Logan Pass.
-We had our beloved dog, Annie, with us during our trip to Glacier National Park.
+We had our beloved dog, Annie, with us during our trip to Glacier National Park in Montana.
 Can you see her little gray face peeking up at me from our Airstream?

 Size of Park

 1,583 square miles

 There are over 700 miles of hiking trails in the Glacier National Park

 Glacier National Park is located in Montana’s Rocky Mountains.
 As the name suggests, it is filled with glacier-carved peaks and valleys.
 The park was established in 1910 due to its uniquely carved landscape.
 With an area of 1 million acres, this wilderness is home to diverse wildlife, including grizzly bears and mountain goats.

 There are more than 700 hiking trails, and most tourists come here for cycling, backpacking, cross-country skiing, and camping.
 The park has also been nicknamed “The Crown Jewel of the Continent” because of its towering peaks on the border of Montana and Alberta, Canada.

 Being the 10th largest national park in the country, Glacier National Park preserves its pristine turquoise lakes, glacier-carved peaks, and dense ancient forests.
 Today, the park has 25 active glaciers.